khjohnson1972/SwaggerExample/README.md

 * Swagger.json tested across Swagger Editor and Swagger UI.
 I wanted to make sure I had a very basic working copy before expanding.

-#### The SwaggerPresentation.pdf file is a copy of my slides that includes references to Swaggers resources and tutorials.
+#### The SwaggerPresentation.pdf file is a copy of my slides that includes references to Swagger resources and tutorials.